siscale/azure-sentinel-arcanna-orchestrator/README.md

 ## Quick Deployment
+Assign *Microsoft Sentinel Responder* role to the Playbook's managed identity.
 **Deploy with incident trigger** (recommended)

 After deployment, attach this playbook to an **automation rule** so it runs when the incident is created.